-Cryptocurrency platform boss urges tighter regulation
+Cryptocurrency Platform Boss Urges Tighter Regulation

 It is used for extorting funds via ransomware attacks, which block access to victims' computer systems and demand a ransom payment.

 According to a recent report by Chainanalysis, the first half of 2024 was marked by a decrease in illicit activities.
-However, over that period, $460 million was paid out for ransomware, a rise of two percent on a year earlier.
+However, over that period, $460 million was paid out for ransomware, a rise of 2 per cent on a year earlier.

 Crypto exhanges operate through open-source software, Allaire noted.